huggingface/hub-docs/docs/hub/models-tasks.md

 **My model is not supported by any library.
 Am I doomed? 😱**

-We recommend to use [Hugging Face Spaces](./spaces) for these use cases.
+We recommend using [Hugging Face Spaces](./spaces) for these use cases.

 ### UI elements